Kelly Amrhein, Ph.D., Clinical Psychology Post-Doctoral Fellow

 Theresa Baker Gabby, LCSW

 Theresa Baker Gabby, LCSW has spent her career helping children and families.
 During years as a social worker in Chicago Public Schools and at a therapeutic school, Theresa has helped many children facing a wide array of challenges.
-Having used various research-based interventions to service students with Selective Mutism in schools, Theresa looked to further her learning and expertise by participating in Adventure Camp in 2013.
-In October 2013, Theresa joined ATS's clinical team where she continues to provide services for children with SM.
+Having used various research-based interventions to service students with Selective Mutism in schools, Theresa looked to further her learning and expertise by participating in Adventure Camp in 2013, 2014, and 2015.
+Currently, Theresa is a school social worker in Skokie, IL.
+During her summers off, Theresa provides group therapy services at ATS.
 Theresa has a master’s degree in social work from the University of Wisconsin-Milwaukee, with emphasis in school social work and children/families.
 She also earned a bachelor’s degree in communication studies from Saint Norbert College.
 In addition to holding LCSW credentials, Theresa is certified as an alcohol and drug counselor by the State of Illinois and as trauma specialist by the National Institute of Trauma and Loss in Children.